hannesm/platform-blog/Signing-the-opam-repository.md

 ### `opam init` and `update` scenario

-On `init`, the client would clone the repository, validate the `snapshot` file according to the current keyset.
+On `init`, the client would clone the repository, validate the `signed` tag according to the current keyset.
 If all goes well, the repository is used.

 Then all files' signatures are checked following the trust chains, and copied to